FuelLabs/fuels-rs/docs/src/contributing/CONTRIBUTING.md

 You may contribute to the project in many ways, some of which involve coding knowledge and some which do not.
 A few examples include:

 - Reporting bugs
-- Adding new features or bugfixes for which there is already an open issue
+- Adding new features or bug fixes for which there is already an open issue
 - Making feature requests

 Check out our [Help Wanted](https://github.com/FuelLabs/fuels-rs/labels/help%20wanted) or [Good First Issues](https://github.com/FuelLabs/fuels-rs/labels/good%20first%20issue) to find a suitable task.